 6. Graceling (Graceling Realm)

-It’s an old-school fantasy story like Michael Vey.
+This is an old-school fantasy story like Michael Vey.
 Certain people in this world are Graceling, who have Graces, these magical powers.
-So a Grace can be super specific, like giving someone dreams or being strong in combat.
+So Grace can be super specific, like giving someone dreams or being strong in combat.
 It makes for some magical powers.
-So our main character, Katsa, is an assassin for the king.
+So, our main character, Katsa, is an assassin for the king.
 She’s mercenary because her Grace is killing, and she’s good at it.
 Since she was a young child, this is what she’s been doing.

 Author: Kristin Cashore